Filming in Greece

 Timeframe

-Applicants need apply no later than 10 days before the beginning of production and/or post-production works in Greece.
-We recommend submitting the application one to two earlier.
-Expenses count towards from the time of the application submission.
+Applicants need to apply no later than 10 days before the beginning of production and/or post-production works in Greece.
+We recommend submitting the application one to two months earlier.
+Expenses count onwards from the time of the application submission.

 Cultural test